visakha/AgenticPoker/README.md

+# Code written by AI Code Assistants
+100% code written by AI Agents, no gurantee of any sorts.
+Do not attempt to learn poker from this project, learn how to build AI Agents and related tech.

 # 🃏 Agentic Poker: The "I Can't Believe It's Not Gambling" Edition 🎲

 Welcome to **Agentic Poker**, the only poker app where the players are 100% artificial but the emotional damage is 100% real! 🤖💔